 Things to Do in Pine Grove Furnace State Park:

-Swimming: Enjoy lakeside beaches at Laurel and Fuller Lake from May 1 to September 30, 8 a.m. to sunset.
-Laurel Lake is swim at your own risk and Fuller Lake has lifeguards on duty from 11 a.m. to 7 p.m. from Memorial Day weekend until Labor Day unless otherwise posted.
+Enjoy lakeside beaches at Laurel and Fuller Lake from May 1 to September 30, 8 a.m. to sunset.
+Laurel Lake is "swim at your own risk" and Fuller Lake has lifeguards on duty from 11 a.m. to 7 p.m. from Memorial Day weekend until Labor Day unless otherwise posted.
 Seasonal snack bar.
-Read more about Laurel Lake.

-Fishing: You'll find pickerel, perch and stocked brooke, brown & rainbow trout in Laurel and Fuller Lakes.
+You'll find pickerel, perch and stocked Brooke, brown & rainbow trout in Laurel and Fuller Lakes.
 Year-round trout fishing in Laurel Lake & Mountain Creek; seasonal trout fishing in Fuller Lake.

-Environmental Education: Several hands-on experiences, guided walks and programs are offered May through September.
+Several hands-on experiences, guided walks, and programs are offered May through September.

-Pets: Pets are allowed at designated campsites, and throughout the park.
+Pets are allowed at designated campsites, and throughout the park.
 Dogs must be kept on a leash at all times.
 Pets are NOT allowed on the beach.
 Pets may be taken on trails.
-Please ensure you clean up after you pet while visiting the park.
+Please ensure you clean up after your pet while visiting the park.

 • Cross-Country Skiing - numerous opportunities exist throughout the park.